 Ask anyone who's jumped into a game of Call of Duty and experienced an in-game explosion or players who have braved some of the scarier titles out there with full surround sound (nope!).

 It's an amazing experience and one you don't have to necessarily shell out the big bucks to enjoy...and when you can use the same speakers for movies, streaming and music, it's a win-win!

-With that being said, let's dive into our list for the best speakers for gaming!
+With that being said, let's dive into our list of the best speakers for gaming!